RINGWOOD AMBULANCE CORPS

 RAC members have the distinct privilege to give back to their community in a regular, meaningful way.
 Additionally, the time spent with RAC provides the members with experiences that they most likely would not encounter in any other setting.
 Our members hone and refine their leadership skills and develop the ability to think on their feet in stressful situations; they discover interests in healthcare and medicine; they build friendships with other members of the community whom they may not have had the opportunity to meet otherwise, and they learn skills as Emergency Medical Technicians that will stay with them for the rest of their lives.

 Is Ringwood Ambulance Corps accepting new members?

 RAC accepts new members throughout the year.
-Just complete our Membership Application and email it to email@example.com or contact us at (973) 907-2635 to speak with the Membership Committee Chairperson regarding membership.
+Just fill out our Membership Application or you can always email firstname.lastname@example.org or contact us at (973) 907-2635 to speak with the Membership Committee Chairperson regarding membership.

 What are the requirements to become a member?

 We welcome any applicant 18 years of age or older as long as the individual is physically able to perform the duties of an EMT.
 All prospective probationary members must complete a healthcare-certified CPR course and a Basic First Aid course.
 Certification as an EMT is hopefully completed within 12 months of membership.
 In addition, medical clearance and background checks are required for all new members.